drewleonard/engl080/README.md

 # Fact-Finding

-Explores disinformation's dangers by testing whether you can spot fake and automatically-generated news headlines.
+This project explores disinformation's dangers by testing whether users can spot fake and automatically-generated news headlines.

 ## Getting Started